vimeo/PlayerKit/README.md

 ### Motivation

 Vimeo supports various types of video and playback (360 video, Chromecast, etc.).
-A modular video playback system allows us to abstract the details of actual player away from the implementer.
+PlayerKit allows the app to create, utilize, and interact with mutliple types of players in an abstract way.

 ### Goals